Notes on the Geography of China: Baodingshan

 Late in the 12th century and continuing until the arrival in China of the Mongols in 1249, a Buddhist layman named Zhou Zhifeng (b.
 1159) took over an esoteric cult that had been established in Sichuan two centuries earlier by another layman, Liu Benzun (d.
 907).
 Seeking to widen the cult's membership, both high and low, Zhou conceived and oversaw the construction near present-day Chongqing of what in modern cinematic terms would be billed as "a visual extravaganza."
 This was Baodingshan, "Treasure Top Mountain," unique in China as both a Buddhist study center and place of pilgrimage.

-It's near Dazu City, which is now less than an hour from Chongqing and just off the expressway to Chengdu.
+It's near Dazu City, which is roughly midway along the expressway between Chongqing and Chengdu.
 Here, in Dazu City, a bit of new-town construction comes complete with Chinese motifs including a pailou, or ornamental gateway.
+We're about ten miles from Baodingshan.

 The Large Baodingshan is set in a box canyon, whose sandstone walls on three sides are carved with 31 sets of figures illustrating the many doctrinal threads woven into Zhao's brand of Buddhism.
 Here, guarding the approach to the U-shaped line of carvings, are the Nine Protectors of the Law.